Vheissu/SteemEngineQL/README.md

 - A GraphQL server runs on port `4999` by default, this can be easily changed
 - While running, you can visit the playground and make queries `http://localhost:4999`

+## Demo / Playground

+You can see the API running here [https://graphql.steem.services/](https://graphql.steem.services/) which will allow you to try the following queries out.

 ## Usage

 You will then query the API using your chosen client-side GraphQL client to make queries to the API.